dragonbleapiece/Paperwork/README.md

 ![Recursion](/pictures/Recursion.PNG)

 Paperwork implements recursive drawing with another element named ThisBox.
-ThisBox refers to its parent box that is a Recursion box and can only be placed inside of it.
+ThisBox refers to its parent box -that is a Recursion box- and can only be placed inside of it.
 Changing its transformation parameters give results like fractals.
 You can vary the number of recursions and uncheck the Restrained Level Recursion box.

 ##### Number of Recursions